Ultrasound guided injections

-All the procedures carried out at clinic 360 are administered to the highest standards by highly trained and experienced, ESP’s or MSK doctors that do these interventions all day, every day.
-On the whole injections are very safe when administered correctly.
+All the procedures carried out at clinic 360 are administered to the highest standards by highly trained and experienced, ESP’s/Consultant physiotherapists or MSK doctors that do hundreds of these interventions every year.
+On the whole injections are very safe when administered correctly and appropriately.

 However, as with any invasive procedure there is always a small risk of potential adverse reactions.
 This will depend on the type of injection you have and will be discussed on a case by case basis prior to any interventional procedure.

 There are certain patient groups that are not suitable for interventions (ladies who are pregnant and breastfeeding, patients with certain underlying health issues, taking certain medications, active infections and where there is no clear clinical indication that an injection would help).
 This will again depend on the type of injection you are having, your clinical presentation and any necessary imaging you may need prior to the intervention when we see you in clinic.
 We aim to administer any necessary procedures within the initial assessment, however certain interventions may require a further appointment.

 We will help you obtain an accurate diagnosis and will always make recommendations on the merits of a particular procedure on the latest clinical evidence.
 This will be discussed on a case by case basis.